UK inflation accelerates to 41-year high of 11.1% - KESQ

 Governments and central banks around the world are struggling to contain widespread inflation that began to accelerate as the global economy recovered from the coronavirus pandemic, then soared after Russia’s invasion of Ukraine restricted supplies of natural gas, oil, grain and cooking oil.
 While there is little policymakers can do to combat such external shocks, those price increases are becoming embedded as producers pass their costs on to consumers and workers demand higher wages, posing a longer term threat to economic growth.

 Hunt said the government had a duty to help the Bank of England control inflation and act responsibly with the nation’s finances.
-The comment was a stark contrast to the message from Truss, who said it was the government’s responsibility to spur growth, setting up an economic tug-of-war between a government with its foot on the economic gas pedal and a central bank attempting to cool the economy with higher interest rates.
+The comment was a stark contrast to the message from Truss, who said it was the government’s responsibility to spur growth, setting up a tug-of-war between a government with its foot on the economic gas pedal and a central bank attempting to cool the economy with higher borrowing costs.

+The European and U.S. central banks also have been hiking rates aggressively, though the Federal Reserve is expected to temper them going forward after inflation slowed to 7.7% last month from 8.2% in September.

 But U.K. inflation has yet to peak.

-Food prices rose 16.4% in the 12 months through October — the biggest jump since September 1977 — as supermarkets passed on rising costs to consumers, the ONS said.
-The cost of electricity and natural gas jumped 24%, even after the government capped energy prices to shield consumers from the impact of the energy crisis.
+Food prices rose 16.4% in the 12 months through October — the biggest jump since September 1977 — as supermarkets passed on rising costs to consumers, the statistic office said.
+The cost of electricity and natural gas jumped 24%, even after the government capped energy prices to shield consumers from the impact of the energy crisis tied to the war in Ukraine.

 Shona Lowe, a financial planning expert at the fund manager abrdn, said that understandably, inflation was a top concern for most households.